 But to make things even more fun, the Federal Reserve, if the inflation looked high, would be highly inclined to lower the interest rates, which would be really good for markets, which is why the stocks are way up this morning.

-down is that it'll be either good or bad and the cause will either be the tariffs or no effect from the tariffs so all of those movies are playing at the same time big one Well, in the most predictable news, the Texas Democrats who went awall so that there would be no vote on redistricting in Texas because they didn't like that with the map.
+Well, in the most predictable news, the Texas Democrats went AWOL so that there would be no vote on redistricting in Texas because they didn't like how the map was being drawn.

-So the Democrats did their usual theater kid thing and they made a big deal about it and they made some cringy social media posts and then Texas got tough and acted like they were going to have them all hunted down and arrested and I don't know fired and their pay would be cut and all kinds of threats.
+So the Democrats did their usual theater kid thing and they made a big deal about it and they made some cringy social media posts and then Texas got tough and acted like they were going to have them all hunted down and arrested and I don't know, fired and their pay would be cut and all kinds of threats.

 But the one thing that we could all be sure of is that it wouldn't last.

-Because if they never came back, they would get removed from office.
+It's not as if the Democrats were never coming back because if they never came back they would get removed from office.

 So they didn't really have any play.